- Solicitors For Business

 According to the NHS, the condition is very serious and carries a high risk of death, particularly in older people and those with severe brain damage.
 Those who survive can take a long time to recover, often being left with physical and/or mental disabilities.

 What are the causes of subdural haematoma?

 A subdural haematoma happens when damage is caused to a blood vessel located in the subdural space, which is the space between the brain and the skull.
 This damage results in the formation of a blood clot as blood escapes from the blood vessel.
 Pressure is then placed on the brain and this can cause significant damage.

 Severe head injuries, such as those caused following a fall or car accident, are the primary causes of the condition, although minor bumps to the head can also be a cause.
 You may be at greater risk of subdural haematoma if you suffer from a minor head injury and you:

 - Have a history of alcohol misuse

 Surgery is usually required immediately following a subdural haematoma.
-The two types of surgery typically carried out are:
+The types of surgery typically carried out are: